clarkfitzg/dash_api/README.md

 The manual has some Easter eggs- actually made me LOL.
 Literally the most entertaining API documentation I've ever read. https://dash.ucop.edu/api/docs/#/default/get_datasets__doi_

+We're not going into any of the complexities here: authentication, sessions, etc.

 Duncan's workshop on web scraping is a nice resource: http://dsi.ucdavis.edu/WebScraping/